 - a way of accessing the experience of past students, faculty, and staff

-- an evidence of the Universities continuing rights and obligations
+- an evidence of the University’s continuing rights and obligations

-- a source for our understanding and identification of ourselves and our organization
+- a source for identification of ourselves and our organization.

 Most materials have their origin in the various offices of the University.
 These materials are the property of the institution.
 When these records become inactive or obsolete, they are not to be destroyed but must be transferred from the office of origin to the Archives.

 - The list of items to be collected might include but are not be limited to: